-In August 2016, the FASB issued ASU No. 2016-15, Statement of Cash Flows (Topic 230): Classification of Certain Cash Recipts and Cash Payments ("ASU 2016-15"), which clarifies how certain cash receipts and cash payments are presented and classified in the statement of cash flows.
+In August 2016, the FASB issued ASU No. 2016-15, Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments ("ASU 2016-15"), which clarifies how certain cash receipts and cash payments are presented and classified in the statement of cash flows.
 The new standard is effective for fiscal years, and interim periods within those years, beginning after December 15, 2017, and early adoption is permitted.
-We are currently evaluating the impact of ASU 2016-09 on our consolidated financial statements.
+We adopted ASU 2016-15, in our first quarter of Fiscal 2019, which did not have a material impact on our consolidated financial statements.

 In November 2016, the FASB issued ASU No. 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash ("ASU 2016-18"), requiring restricted cash and cash equivalents to be included with cash and cash equivalents on the statement of cash flows.
 The new standard is effective for fiscal years, and interim periods within those years, beginning after December 15, 2017, with early adoption permitted.
-We are currently evaluating the impact of ASU 2016-18 on our consolidated financial statements.
+We adopted ASU 2016-18, in our first quarter of Fiscal 2019, which did not have a material impact on our consolidated financial statements.